Cracking Superhost vs Udemy Airbnb Courses: Premium Training vs Budget Education

 Udemy Airbnb courses are the right move if you are still exploring whether short-term rentals are for you.
 At $12.99–$15 during frequent sales, the financial risk is near zero and you get a broad orientation to the Airbnb ecosystem.

 Cracking Superhost is the clear choice once you have committed to building a real hosting business.
-Sean Rakidzich teaches from a live 155-property portfolio—not theory, not memories from a listing he ran three years ago.
+Sean Rakidzich has been operating on Airbnb for 11 years and currently manages 155 active properties—not theory, not memories from a listing he ran three years ago.
 The systems, SOPs, and operational frameworks in these courses are built for people who want to scale, not just dabble.

 The short version: Udemy to test the waters, Cracking Superhost to build the boat.